-- 26.2.1 A student who wishes to apply for transfer or admission to another educational institution or for employment may apply to the Registry for an official transcript. - 26.2.2 An official transcript shows the relevant particulars of a student, title of study programme or Major programme(s)^(Note 14), title of Minor programme(s), title of Stream/Discipline Major, title of Concentration, all courses taken, grades obtained, grade point averages, academic scholarships, academic awards, academic honours, attainment or non-attainment of the English language graduation requirement, and disciplinary actions taken, if any and as appropriate. - 26.2.3 An official transcript will be sent directly by the Registry to the institution or prospective employer upon the student's request and payment of the prescribed fees and postage. - 26.2.4 An official transcript is not issued to a student as a personal copy or to any private individual. - 26.2.5 A student who has unofficially withdrawn from the University or has unpaid accounts or obligations due to the University will not be issued any transcript or testimonial.
+- 26.2.1 A student who wishes to apply for transfer or admission to another educational institution or for employment may apply to the Registry for an official transcript. - 26.2.2 An official transcript shows the relevant particulars of a student, title of study programme or Major programme(s)^(Note 15), title(s) of Minor programme(s), title(s) of Stream(s)/Discipline Major(s), title of Concentration, all courses taken, grades obtained, grade point averages, academic scholarships, academic awards, academic honours, attainment or non-attainment of the English language graduation requirement, and disciplinary actions taken, if any and as appropriate. - 26.2.3 An official transcript will be sent directly by the Registry to the institution or prospective employer upon the student's request and payment of the prescribed fees and postage. - 26.2.4 An official transcript is not issued to a student as a personal copy or to any private individual. - 26.2.5 A student who has unofficially withdrawn from the University or has unpaid accounts or obligations due to the University will not be issued any transcript or testimonial.